 There’s plenty to explore this Presidents Day Weekend!
 From winter festivals to Presidents Day celebrations, historical sites, holiday specials, and more.
 So take advantage of the long weekend to take a New York State getaway the whole family will be talking about for years to come!

-Lake George Winterfest (Adirondacks)
+Celebrate the Lake George Winter Carnival (Adirondacks)

 Credit: @mannixmarketing_lakegeorgechamber on Instagram

-Ice Skating and Innovation in Downtown Schenectady (Capital-Saratoga)
+Aquatic Adventures and Innovation in Downtown Schenectady (Capital-Saratoga)

 Free Fishing and Resort Specials in Sullivan County (Catskills)